ritaaktay/mars-rover/README.md

 ## Refactoring

-- After all passing tests and implemented acceptance criteria, final refactors included swapping `switch` statements with maps (ex. `"f": this.#moveForward` and `commandMap.get("f")()`) for commands, and array indexing for right (`["e", "s", "w", "n", "e"]`) and left (`["e", "n", "w", "s", "e"]`) turns.
+- After all passing tests and implemented acceptance criteria, final refactors included swapping some `switch` statements with maps (ex. `"f": this.#moveForward` and `commandMap.get("f")()`) for commands, and array indexing for right (`["e", "s", "w", "n", "e"]`) and left (`["e", "n", "w", "s", "e"]`) turns.

-- `switch` statements do not offer good pattern matching, and are littered with `break` statements (without a `break` the next case will be executed even if the evaluation does not match the case!).There is this great proposal for [match](https://github.com/tc39/proposal-pattern-matching), which would have made this code much better.
+- `switch` statements do not offer good pattern matching, and are littered with `break` statements (without a `break` the next case will be executed even if the evaluation does not match the case!).There is a great proposal for [match](https://github.com/tc39/proposal-pattern-matching), which would make this code much better.
 Thank you [John](https://github.com/JohnForster) for pointing it out.
+For TS, there is also a [ts-pattern](https://github.com/gvergnaud/ts-pattern#match) package that will help refactor some maps where mutliple pattern matches should have the same value.

 ## Testing and Coverage